 Remember, the adjuster is negotiating just like you—the first offer is likely a tactic for them to gauge how low they think you’d be willing to go.
 Keep coming back with counteroffers so that they see you are willing to compromise but not willing to accept an offer that is far too low.

 3. Request Justification From the Adjuster

 Don’t come back right away with a counteroffer if your first offer from the insurance company is remarkably low.
 This is likely a negotiation tactic.
 Instead, request that they provide specific reasoning for offering such a low settlement.
 Write a response letter addressing each point they make in their justification—they may have some facts wrong, and if your response is valid, they might come back with a higher settlement offer before you’ve even provided a counteroffer.
 Have some patience, as this process will likely take a while.

 Remember, no matter how tough they can be, your insurance adjuster is also simply a human being.
 Bring the emotional impact of your claim into your negotiating, and bring evidence where possible.
 For example, attach photos of your injuries to your letter if possible.
 It’s important to clearly state the emotional impact being hurt in a car accident had on you as well as the facts of your medical bills and work you’ve had to miss.

 Once you’ve reached an agreement with your insurance adjuster, immediately put it in writing and have them sign it to formalize the agreement.
 Your personal injury lawyer will help you put the agreement in writing most effectively.

-Whether you’ve been hurt in a car accident, need to challenge a workers’ comp benefits decision or have some other personal injury claim, contact the Law Offices of Peter N. Davis and associates today.
-We’ve gotten over $100 million awarded to clients in and around Paterson, NJ, fighting insurance companies since 1988.
+Whether you’ve been hurt in a car accident, need to challenge a workers’ comp benefits decision or have some other personal injury claim, contact the Law Offices of Peter N. Davis and Associates today.
+We’ve gotten over $100 million awarded to clients in and around Paterson, New Jersey, fighting insurance companies since 1988.